eya-bouhmida/survey-pca-analysis/README.md

 It highlighted the main factors influencing productivity and success, enabling a clearer interpretation of relationships between variables.

 ---
+## ⚠️ Data Availability
+The original dataset is not publicly available due to privacy and data protection considerations.
+However, the full analysis and results are provided in the report.

 ## 🎥 Demo